 Ko Doc Mai or "Flower Island"

 Ko Doc Mai is an uninhabited island only a short 1 hour boat ride away.
-Ko and also Koh are the Thai words for “Island” and “Dok Mai” means flower, because the island is believed to look like a flower.
+The Thai word "Ko" or "Koh" means "island” and “dok mai” means flower.
+It is called this as the island is believed to look like a flower.
 With its easy accessibility and stunning macro life, Ko Doc Mai is one of the most popular Phuket scuba diving sites.
 With it's huge rock formation and sheer cliffs all the way around, Ko Doc Mai is visible for miles around.
 Of note is the fact that the only people that can access the island itself are the fishermen who collect special Birds’ Nests.
 These are sold to the local markets for the world famous “Birds Nest Soup.”

 If you dive Phuket Ko Doc Mai is a beautiful, dynamic and sometimes challenging dive.
 As a result the visibility can be up either 20m with no current on a good day or visibility of 5m with a strong current on a more challenging day.
 We have Phuket scuba diving Day Trips daily to Ko Doc Mai.

 Whatever the conditions, Koh Doc Mai is a surprise and a delight for divers of all levels and interests ...